TheDegenerateDev5150/cashu-newuser-faq/README.md

 ### How does the Cashu ecash protocol implement privacy?

- For an introduction to privacy in the Cashu protocol, see [Hide Your Nuts](http://lconf.gandlaf.com) or [Blinding Customdians with Cashu](https://www.youtube.com/watch?v=UNjVc-WYdgE&t=105s).
+ For an introduction to privacy in the Cashu protocol, see [Hide Your Nuts](http://lconf.gandlaf.com) or [Blinding Custodians with Cashu](https://www.youtube.com/watch?v=UNjVc-WYdgE&t=105s).

  You can also read the [Cashu NUTs](https://github.com/cashubtc/nuts) (Notation, Usage, Terminology).